viniendo-machine/demo-repo-gwenf-3CC-/README.md

 Watch tutorial on Youtube.

 ## Local Development
-1. Open index.html in your browser.
+1. Open index.html in your browser